* This is the Veterinary Version. *

 Next, your veterinarian will look for infectious causes of skin disease.
 Concurrent bacterial and yeast infections are common causes of itching.
 Infections are often accompanied by hair loss, scaling, odor, and fluid discharge.
 Excessive scratching of feet and face are common in animals with concurrent yeast and bacterial infections.
 If such an infection is suspected, your veterinarian will often prescribe a 21- to 30-day course of antibiotics.

 If the itching goes away, then the cause was a microbial infection.
-However, if the dog's itching is unchanged or only somewhat better, the most likely underlying cause may be an allergy.
-The most common causes of allergic itching are insect bites, food allergy, and a reaction to allergens in the environment, such as pollens, molds, or dust (see Skin Disorders of Dogs: Airborne Allergies (Atopy)).
+However, if the dog’s itching is unchanged or only somewhat better, the most likely underlying cause may be an allergy.
+The most common causes of allergic itching are insect bites, food allergy, and a reaction to allergens in the environment, such as pollens, molds, or dust (see Allergies in Dogs : Airborne Allergies (Atopy)).
 Sensitivity to insect bites is readily identified.
 Dogs that have seasonal itching are likely reacting to seasonal allergens.
 Dogs with year-round allergic itching may have a food allergy.
-Food allergy is confirmed or excluded based on response to a diet trial (see Skin Disorders of Dogs: Food Allergies).
+Food allergy is confirmed or excluded based on response to a diet trial (see also Allergies in Dogs : Food Allergies).
 During a diet trial your dog is fed a diet that does not include the foods it has normally consumed.
 Your veterinarian will specify a diet, often one containing fish or other meats not previously fed.
 To help your veterinarian isolate the food allergy, you will need to follow the prescribed diet fully and carefully and avoid providing treats that do not comply with the diet.
 Allergy testing and intradermal skin testing show only antigen exposure patterns.
 These tests are used to determine the contents of an immunotherapy vaccine, but are ineffective in identifying food allergy.

 Successful treatment depends on identification of the underlying cause.
 Dogs whose cause of itching cannot be identified, or those in which treatment of the underlying disease does not eliminate the itching, will require medical management.
 Commonly prescribed anti-itching medications include antihistamines, glucocorticoids, and essential fatty acids.